thepieterdc/publishing-lod-streams/paper/content/semanticweb.md

 ### Semantic Web Stack

 The architecture of the Semantic Web is based on a hierarchy of languages.
-In this hierarchy, the languages will use the languages lower in the hierarchy in order to achieve its goal.
-This hierarchy is visualized in [](#semanticstack).
-Only the most important layers for the understanding in this paper will be discussed.
+In this hierarchy, the languages will use the languages lower in the hierarchy to achieve their goal.
+This strategy is visualized in [](#semanticstack).
+In this paper, only the most important layers will be discussed.

 <figure id="semanticstack">
 <img src="images/Semantic-Web-Stack.png" alt="[Semantic Web Stack]">